chevere/xr-docs/developer/custom-inspectors.md

 # Custom inspectors

-An inspector is a class implementing `Chevere\Xr\Interfaces\XrInspectorInterface` and it can be used provide better insights for your existing application, making the process easier to your users.
+An inspector is a class implementing `XrInspectorInterface` and it can be used provide customized debug insights for your application.

 ## Inspector interface